 Great Decisions is a national program of the Foreign Policy Association.
 It’s a non-partisan citizen education effort that includes a free public lecture series.

 In North Carolina, the Office of International Programs at UNC Charlotte is the state coordinator.

-The eight topics for 2021 are:
+The eight topics for 2022 are:

-- Brexit and the European Union
+- Russia and the U.S.

-- The Korean Peninsula
+- The Quad Alliance

 The Office of International Programs at UNC Charlotte coordinates a local community lecture series annually.
 The Charlotte Great Decisions Lecture Series consists of five weekly sessions and is an opportunity for citizens to meet, discuss and learn about some of the issues facing our world.